 Wendy the Wide-Mouthed Frog

 We will learn from Wendy that we need to be considerate when talking to others as unkind words do not endear us to others!
 We will also have an oppportunity to make our own animal sock puppets and put on character voices to act out scenes together.

 Sharing a Shell

 As we find out about sea creatures and their habitats, this story also supports our Personal Social Emotional Development as it explains how friends helping each other and sharing makes everyone feel happier.

 During the week we will also investigate our own pretend rock pool and closely observe real fish and crabs.

 As the term progresses, in early July, we will read 'Dear Zoo.'
 What is the role of a zoo?
 What is the job of a zoo keeper?
 We will make our own role play zoo to help care for the animals and, to support our mathematical development, we will 'pay' with coins for the entrance fee.

 How You can Support at Home...

-It will support your child's learning if you share the traditional stories with your child at home.
+It will support your child's learning if you share the above stories or those with a similar theme, with your child at home.
 An ideal time is bedtime.
 Encourage your child to name the characters and describe the story events.
 What will happen next?
 Can your child predict the ending or even make up a new ending?
 As you read, give your characters different voices and encourage your child to join with the repeated phrases.
 You may find that you don't even need a copy of the story, sometimes it is good practise for your child to be told the story as it helps develop listening skills.